” I think its always important to be reminded of how important it is to create safe, developmental experiences for children,” Dr Perry.

-Dr Bruce Perry was referring to the Good Childhood Conference, reiterating how essential it is for society to understand that at every point in time, we are in “the process of inventing the future”.
+Dr Bruce Perry, presenting at the Good Childhood Conference, reiterated how essential it is for society to understand that at every point in time, we are in “the process of inventing the future”.

 The presentation, recorded in his Chicago hotel room, resonated with the themes of the conference, focusing on brain development at an early age and building healthy communities.

 Sociocultural evolution has, over time, lead to the changes in the way we construct our society: our language, religions, childrearing, family structures, art, science and technology.

 The focus of Dr. Perry‘s presentation lay with the relationships and interactions children are offered at a young age and the profound influence intimate moments such as talking, touching and holding eye contact can have.

 Human beings have also absorbed thousands of learnings from previous generations.
 But this is not always a good thing.

 “In the process of inventing the future, we have invented some things that are really wonderful…and we have invented some practices that actually are quite disrespectful of some of our genetic gifts,” Dr Perry said.

 Our greatest biological gifts are the power of relationships and the brain’s malleability.